 First, the recipient sites (sites where the grafts are placed) are created.
 Once we know the exact number of grafts that are needed, the back of the scalp is then shaved and each individual hair graft is removed.
 The grafts are then placed one at a time back in to the recipient area.
 The beauty of the procedure is that there is no linear cutting.
 The placing of grafts in the recipient area is performed the same way it is done in the traditional strip method.

 How long does it take for the donor area to heal?

 Once the hair is removed from he back of the scalp (the donor area), it then heals on its own.
 The healing process takes about 1 to 2 weeks.
 By the time the patient comes back for follow up by day #10, those small holes have already healed.
 Please look at the flowing few examples.

 The pictures above demonstrate how fast the donor area heals.
 The picture on the left was taken immediately after 1,100 grafts were extracted.
-The picture to the right was taken 6 days later (please see dates on the right lower side of the pictures).
+The picture to the right was taken 6 days later.
 The sites have healed pretty well.
 The skin has healed, and the hairs surrounding the extraction sites are growing.
 In this individual, by the 6th day, no one would notice he had a procedure done.
 In this example, Acell wound healing material was used to accelerate the wound healing process.
 More pictures are available in our office (310-315-4989).